jokofa/torch_kmeans/README.rst

 Highlights
 ===========
 - Fully implemented in PyTorch.
+(PyTorch and Numpy are the only package dependencies!)
 - GPU support like native PyTorch.
 - PyTorch script JIT compiled for most performance sensitive parts.
 - Works with mini-batches of samples: